Chicano: Struggles in the education system

 Chicanos often endure struggles in the U.S. education system, such as being erased in curriculums and devalued as students.
-Some Chicanos identify schools as colonial institutions that exercise control over colonized students by teaching Chicanos to idolize whiteness and develop a negative self-image of themselves and their worldviews.
+Some Chicanos identify schools as colonial institutions that exercise control over colonized students by teaching Chicanos to idolize the American culture and develop a negative self-image of themselves and their worldviews.
 School segregation between Mexican and white students was not legally ended until the late 1940s.
 In Orange County, California, 80% of Mexican students could only attend schools that taught Mexican children manual education, or gardening, bootmaking, blacksmithing, and carpentry for Mexican boys and sewing and homemaking for Mexican girls.
 White schools taught academic preparation.
 When Sylvia Mendez was told to attend a Mexican school, her parents brought suit against the court in Mendez vs. Westminster (1947) and won.

 Although legal segregation had been successfully challenged, de facto or segregation-in-practice continued in many areas.
 Schools with primarily Mexican American enrollment were still treated as "Mexican schools" much as before the legal overturning of segregation.
 Mexican American students were still treated poorly in schools.
 Continued bias in the education system motivated Chicanos to protest and use direct action, such as walkouts, in the 1960s.
 On March 5, 1968, the Chicano Blowouts at East Los Angeles High School occurred as a response to the racist treatment of Chicano students, an unresponsive school board, and a high dropout rate.
 It became known as "the first major mass protest against racism undertaken by Mexican-Americans in the history of the United States."

 Sal Castro, a Chicano social science teacher at the school was arrested and fired for inspiring the walkouts.
 It was led by Harry Gamboa Jr. who was named "one of the hundred most dangerous and violent subversives in the United States" for organizing the student walkouts.
 The day prior, FBI director J. Edgar Hoover sent out a memo to law enforcement to place top priority on "political intelligence work to prevent the development of nationalist movements in minority communities".
 Chicana activist Alicia Escalante protested Castro's dismissal: "We in the Movement will at least be able to hold our heads up and say that we haven't submitted to the gringo or to the pressures of the system.
 We are brown and we are proud.
 I am at least raising my children to be proud of their heritage, to demand their rights, and as they become parents they too will pass this on until justice is done."